-Platinum therapy resistance is associated with an enrichment of tumor angiogenesis in epithelial ovarian cancer
+Platinum therapy resistance is associated with an enrichment of tumour angiogenesis in epithelial ovarian cancer

 - The clinical and pre-clinical data discussed has potentially significant clinical implications in the management of treatment-relapsed HGSOC.